 Construction-Period Mortgages.
 CountryPlace funds construction-period mortgages through periodic advances during the period of home construction.
 At the time of initial funding, CountryPlace commits to fully fund the loan contract in accordance with a predetermined schedule.
 Subsequent advances are contingent upon the performance of contractual obligations by the seller of the home and the borrower.
-Cumulative advances on construction-period mortgages are carried in the consolidated balance sheet at the lower of cost or market, which are included in consumer loans receivable.
+Cumulative advances on construction-period mortgages are carried in the consolidated balance sheet at the amount advanced less a valuation allowance, which are included in consumer loans receivable.
 The total loan contract amount, less cumulative advances, represents an off-balance sheet contingent commitment of CountryPlace to fund future advances.